 You may also be able to reduce some of your expenses by taking advantage of discounts.
 Don’t be embarrassed!
 It is savvy.

 Probably the most helpful tip on my list is this one.
 You have to be able to be open to alternative sources of income, especially at the beginning of your unemployment.

 Some of you are more than likely considering quitting your job to pursue a dream or build your own business.
 There are many things that you can do that can fill the gap in your income until your business is generating money.

 - rent a room in your house

 In the beginning, I probably did every one of those items on that list.
 I did deliver pizzas and clean a few houses to bring in some extra money.
 It really carried us through the lean times.

 As well, you will notice item #9 on our list is rental income.
-We decided to rent out two rooms in our house.
-Though there is the inconvenience of more bodies and sometimes the hassle of being a landlord, this revenue stream has been extremely lucrative for us.
+We decided to rent out our basement in our house.
+Though there is the inconvenience of more bodies and sometimes the hassle of being a landlord, but this revenue stream has been extremely lucrative for us.

 It has been a hard journey at times but I am so glad that I took the leap of faith and quit my job.
 Becoming a full-time blogger has been a very rewarding experience and I trust that you can see that it is possible to follow your dreams and change your life.